Best 5 alternative investments to diversify your portfolio

 With us, you can trade and invest in hard commodities that are extracted from the ground that include Gold, oil, copper and natural gas.
 Some of the soft commodities include harvested crops like coffee, wheat and LB or livestock such as cattle and hogs.

 With us you can trade on 27 major commodities at their current market price, with no-fixed expiries.
-You can use derivatives such as CFDs to trade your chosen commodity at our spot or future price.
+You can use derivatives such as spread bets and CFDs to trade your chosen commodity at our spot or future price.
 You can also choose to invest in commodity companies and own the shares outright.

 With us you can invest in forex through currency exchange-traded funds (ETFs).
 These are managed funds with a basket of currencies that you can invest in to get exposure to changing exchange rates.
 Currency ETFs can diversify your portfolio from traditional investments and can be used to hedge against macroeconomic conditions.